 All main meals are included.

 We expect to see several different species of wildfowl, including harlequin ducks and Barrow’s goldeneye.
-Gulls will be abundant and inland we may see ptarmigan in their white winter plumage and the possibility of raptors, such as gyrfalcon.
+Gulls will be abundant and inland we may see ptarmigan in their white winter plumage and raptors such as gyrfalcon.

 - Snow bunting